Steven Spielberg: Style, themes and influences

 Spielberg cites John Ford as a formative influence: "I try to rent a John Ford film... before I start every movie, simply because he inspires me....
 He's like a classic painter, he celebrates the frame, not just what's inside it."
 He names Frank Capra's It's A Wonderful Life (1946) as an influence on themes of "family, community and suburbia".
 He enjoyed the work of Alfred Hitchcock, David Lean, Stanley Kubrick and John Frankenheimer.
-In college, he was inspired by foreign films by Ingmar Bergman, Jacques Tati and François Truffaut.
-Spencer Tracy has also influenced the characters of Spielberg's films, as did The Twilight Zone.
+In college, he was inspired by foreign films by Ingmar Bergman, Jacques Tati and François Truffaut, casting the last in Close Encounters of the Third Kind.
+Spencer Tracy has also influenced the characters of Spielberg's films.
+A Guy Named Joe was a chidlhood favorite, and a scene can be seen in Poltergeist.
+Spielberg remade it as Always. as did The Twilight Zone.
 He says Lawrence of Arabia is the film he's seen more times than any other.
 With Martin Scorsese, Spielberg helped with the restoration of Lawrence by Robert A. Harris.
 Among films by his contemporaries, Spielberg was influenced by Francis Ford Coppola's The Godfather: "I was pulverized by the story and the effect the film had on me...
 I also felt that I should quit, that there was no reason I should continue directing because I would never achieve that level of confidence and ability to tell a story."
-In 2005, Coppola contacted Spielberg about restoring the film; Spielberg contacted studio head Brad Grey.
+In 2006, Coppola contacted Spielberg about restoring the film; Spielberg then contacted Paramount studio head Brad Grey, who approved the project (it was released in 2008).
 In 1982, Spielberg bought one of the prop sleds from Citizen Kane.
-Spielberg called Kane 'the most classic movie ever made," and the sled "a symbolic emblem of quality in the film business".
+Spielberg called Kane 'the most classic movie ever made" and the sled "a symbolic emblem of quality in the film business".